Company logo | Codica

 As you can see below, Vimeo offers the following plans for creating videos and other services:

-Be aware that choosing the right revenue model is important for any business, not just for SaaS companies.
-To get more insights on revenue models, check our article on the best monetization strategies for online marketplaces.
+Be aware that choosing a suitable revenue model is vital for any business, not just SaaS companies.

 Psychological pricing tactics